The right to bear arms discreetly

 Name withheld on request.

-And let me add -- The government-prescribed class had weird elements and omited a lot, so people everywhere felt it missed the mark.
+And let me add -- The government-mandated class for CCW had weird elements and omited a lot, especially for newcomers, so people everywhere felt it missed the mark.
 Forced to obey the standards, instructors avoided material they considered crucial.
 (In AZ, the lesson plan allocated insufficient time to various segments, so adding material wasn't possible, and omiting "approved" material was prohibited).
 Now, classes are run by professionals who decide, based on their experience and the students they reach out to, how to properly structure a class.

 "We publish the gun laws."